lulzzz/GooberEats/README.md

 ## License

-GooberEats - Copyright © 2020
+GooberEats - Copyright Â© 2020

 This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.en.html) as published by the [Free Software Foundation](https://www.fsf.org/about/).